scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 It imports data as a graph, where packages are nodes, directed edges indicate package dependencies, and relevant metadata are precomputed properties of the nodes.
-In this code, we use a precomputed 'fragility' metric as the vulnerability variable, and the number of downloads of each package as the exposure variable.
+In this code, we use a precomputed 'fragility' metric as the vulnerability variable, and the number of unique downloads of each package as the exposure variable.
-(See the section *Computing fragility and exposure* for an explanation of how fragility was calculated in our empirical results.)
-Running this code imports the data from a ``.gexf`` file, computes the ecosystem risk of each package, and exports the data to a different file.
+Running this code imports the data from a Graph Exchange XML Format (GEXF) file, computes the ecosystem risk of each package, and exports the data to a different file.

 .. code-block:: python